ibm-cloud-docs/solution-tutorials/data-encryption-security.md

 * Encrypt storage bucket content with your own encryption keys.
 * Require users to authenticate before accessing an application.
 * Manage the life cycle of encryption keys and SSL certificates centrally.
+* Monitor and audit API calls and other actions that are made to selected cloud services.

 ## Services used
 {: #services}